 Areas that Discharges into Wetlands

-These properties include:
+These UMD areas include:

-- The RFSC is located outside the urban area of Duluth and therefore is not specifically included in the UMD stormwater program, however any project requiring an MPCA Construction Stormwater permit, regardless of its location, still must comply with all aspects of the permit.
+- The RFSC is located outside the urban area of Duluth and therefore is not specifically included in the UMD Stormwater Program, however any project requiring an MPCA Construction Stormwater permit, regardless of its location, still must comply with all aspects of the permit.

 When an MPCA Construction permit is required for any project that may have a significant negative impact on a wetland area, the Stormwater Pollution Prevention Plan must meet or exceed the requirements of Section 22 of the MPCA permit # MNR100001 (Construction Stormwater General Permit).